mcrco/obsidian/Ma1/Differentiation.md

 ## Derivatives of Inverses

-One application of chain rule is
+One application of chain rule is the formula for the derivative of the inverse:

 $$
 \frac{d}{dx}f^{-1}(x) = \frac{1}{f'[f^{-1}(x)]}.